walmartlabs/lumbar/docs/index.md

     {"src": "lumber-loader-localstorage.js", "env" :"production"},
     {"src": "lumber-loader-storage.js", "env": "dev"}

-The core implementation provides platform-specific filtering by specifying the `platform` or `platforms` fields on the resource object; the singular form being a string reference to a platform and the plural being an array of platform names. list the platforms we wanted init.js to be included with.
+The core implementation provides platform-specific filtering by specifying the `platform` or `platforms` fields on the resource object; the singular form being a string reference to a platform and the plural being an array of platform names we want init.js to be included with.
 If we were targeting the ipad and iphone platforms our entry would look like this:

     { "src": "init.js", "platforms": ["ipad", "iphone"] }